shoeffner/mthesis/src/gaze_library.md

 The camera's resolution can also be configured alongside the target +fps.
 Many webcams are limited in their +fps capabilities, so even by providing high values it is possible that the camera does not reach more than about 30 +fps.
-For online fixation tracking this does not matter much, as Gaze is slower than 30 +fps on a common MacBook Pro which is detailed in @sec:computation-times.
+For online fixation tracking this does not matter much, as \Gaze{} is slower than 30 +fps on a common MacBook Pro which is detailed in @sec:computation-times.
-Still it means that Gaze will not be able to properly track saccades in online settings because its sampling rate is simply too slow.
-In offline settings, when analyzing pre-recorded video data, Gaze does not have these problems, as the frame rate is defined by the video material.
+Still it means that \Gaze{} will not be able to properly track saccades in online settings because its sampling rate is simply too slow.
+In offline settings, when analyzing pre-recorded video data, \Gaze{} does not have these problems, as the frame rate is defined by the video material.
 The computation speed is additionally highly dependent on the image sizes, so smaller resolutions lead to faster computation times.
-Better hardware, for example a dedicated GPU to improve Dlib's or Caffe's speeds, might also result in better computation times, possibly allowing for faster performance of Gaze.
+Better hardware, for example a dedicated GPU to improve Dlib's or Caffe's speeds, might also result in better computation times, possibly allowing for faster performance of \Gaze{}.

 Crucial settings for the camera to estimate distances properly are the sensor's size, its aspect ratio, and the focal length.
 These values are difficult to